formkiq/formkiq-core/README.md

 The following are AWS CloudFormation scripts that can be used to install FormKiQ and other resources in a single click!

-Follow our [Quickstart Guide](https://docs.formkiq.com/docs/1.9.0/quickstart/README.html) to get started!
+Follow our [Quickstart Guide](https://docs.formkiq.com/docs/getting-started/quick-start) to get started!

-Then checkout out our [Getting Started with the FormKiQ Document API](https://docs.formkiq.com/docs/1.9.0/tutorials/formkiq-document-api-with-postman.html)
+Then checkout out our [API Walkthrough](https://docs.formkiq.com/docs/getting-started/api-walkthrough)

 ## Client SDKs